ExaScience/elprep/README.md

 ### --filter-mapping-quality mapping-quality

-Remove all alignments with mapping quality lower than given mapping quality")
+Remove all alignments with mapping quality lower than given mapping quality.

 ### --replace-read-group read-group-string